bytesbydave/algorithms/Qustions/javascript.md

 ### What is Feature Detection and Feature Inference?

-- Determining whether a browsesr supports a certain block of code and running a diffent code depending on whether it does or doesn't
+- Determining whether a browser supports a certain block of code and running a diffent code depending on whether it does or doesn't
-- The differences are the functgion it uses to determine
+- The differences are the function it uses to determine

 ### What is `Function.prototype.bind`?